RVisionSystem/ClaviMining_Commercial-Marketplace-SaaS-Accelerator/RYOWA_GUIDE.md

 Updating KeyVault Secret:
 ![Image_Updating_KeyVault_Secret](/docs/images/ryowaguide-kv-update-new-version.png)

-If you, like me, have many tenants and subscriptions, it is essential to include **Select Tenant and Subscription** lines.
+If you have many tenants and subscriptions, it is essential to include **Select Tenant and Subscription** lines.
 This is super helpful because Azure Cloud Shell might use a different tenant or subscription, leading to errors where resources cannot be found.

 ```powershell
 #region Select Tenant / Subscription for deployment